Where to Stay in Yellowstone (& Where NOT to Stay!)

 A view of Yellowstone's geysers from above

-You have three options for accommodations in close proximity to the active geysers in the Upper Geyser Basin, including the Old Faithful geyser.
+You have three options for accommodations in proximity to the active geysers in the Upper Geyser Basin, including the Old Faithful geyser.
 The geysers are the most popular feature in the park, so these will have the most tourist activity.

 These lodges are: